|

 -

-You may use the https version of MGRS converter and click the "Get" button.
+Go over to the MGRS converter and click the "Get" button.

 In 5 to 10 seconds, the Latitude and Longitude fields will be filled in by the GPS technology in your phone.